lfost42/BrailleSymbols/README.md

 # BrailleSymbols

-- .NET REST API that manages a database of ascii braille special symbols as defined by the International Council on English Braille (ICEB) - https://iceb.org/symbsc2.html
-- Role and identity based authentication implemented with Linkedin OAuth 2.0.
-- Designed, tested, and deployed following Open API Specification standards using Swagger.
+The special list of symbols are defined by committee and published in html format - https://iceb.org/symbsc2.html.
+This web app consumes an API that makes the information accessible, searchable, and maintainable.
+It also allows the community to be involved in keeping the information updated and accurate.

+This will be part of a tool that will help transcribers format the Special Symbols Page in Braille transcriptions.
+It's also a piece of a braille training ecosystem I am designing.

 ![My App](./app.png)

-## PROBLEM IT SOLVES
+## WALKTHROUGH

-The special list of symbols are defined by committee and published in html here - https://iceb.org/symbsc2.html; there is no way to search or query the list, yet alone use it for other purposes.
-This API makes the list accessible and allows developers to use it in braille software.
-It also opens the opportunity for the community to be involved in keeping the list updated and accurate.

-I plan to consume this as part of a tool that will help transcribers format the Special Symbols Page in Braille transcriptions.
-It's also a piece of a braille training ecosystem I am designing and hope to build some day.
+An administrative dashboard for maintaining a database of braille special sysmbols.
+Designed, tested, and deployed following Open API Specification standards using Swagger.

+## OPEN REQUIREMENTS

+MVP: A dashboard that authenticated users can search, create, update, and delete records from the Special Symbols database administered by the BrailleSymbolsAPI.
+FosterPi API provides authentication using Linkedin OAuth 2.0.

+## USER INTERFACE
+A dashboard that allowed CRUD operations on records in teh Braille Special Symbols database.

+## LOGIC DESIGN
+BrailleSymbolsAPI provides access to the database.
+FosterPi API provides authentication so that only authorized users can access and modify the database.

+## DATA DESIGN
+AsciiModel - ascii characters that make up a symbols, one-to-many relationship with SpecialSymbols SpecialSymbolsModel - name of symbol and matching ascii